aiidaplugins/aiida-wien2k/README.md

 * errors and warnings (displaying warnings on the providence graph)
 * EOS +/- volumes (child calculations) based on the parent calculation VOL0
 * adding command line parameters to a code (e.g., x nn, x sgroup, run_lapw -ee 0.0001)
-* how to manipulate DB? one DB per project? there is no comments for "nodes" in DB; it is hard to keep track of what 726 was about.
+* how to manipulate DB? one DB per project? there is no comments for "nodes" in DB; it is hard to keep track of what 726 was about? maybe use process label?
 * how to handle k-parallel calculations?

 ## Questions for Jul 13th meeting